ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

   are fixed and the only way to change them is through the project settings in godot
 - Also adding network multiplayer would have been a nice thing to add as well since godot does have some support with online multiplayer.

+## Visual Improvements

+- We could definitely have more visual effects in our game like distortions when dashing, dying, etc.
+- An idea that might not be too hard to implement is color selection for players.
+Most of the player differentiated objects are already colored automatically.
+This could also help with accessibility, considering we chose red and green for our players which is a common type of colorblindness.
+- Adding lighting could help with visuals.

+## Gameplay Improvement

+- Increasing variety by adding more levels, perhaps with different color palettes.
+- Adding an additional game mode in the "extras" menu that is just 1v1 Final Destination (some items) in the end zone.